avantec-iot/avantec-thingsboard/docs/intro/install-thingsboard-on-centos.rst

 - **In Memory** queue implementation is built-in and default.
 It is useful for development(PoC) environments and is not suitable for production deployments or any sort of cluster deployments.
 - **Kafka** is recommended for production deployments.
 This queue is used on the most of ThingsBoard production environments now.
 It is useful for both on-prem and private cloud deployments.
 It is also useful if you like to stay independent from your cloud provider.
 However, some providers also have managed services for Kafka.
 See AWS `MSK`__ for example.
-- **RabbitMQ** is recommended if you don’t have much load and you already have experience with this messaging system.
+- **RabbitMQ** is recommended if you don't have much load and you already have experience with this messaging system.
 - **AWS SQS** is a fully managed message queuing service from AWS.
 Useful if you plan to deploy ThingsBoard on AWS.
 - **Google Pub/Sub** is a fully managed message queuing service from Google.
 Useful if you plan to deploy ThingsBoard on Google Cloud.
 - **Azure Service Bus** is a fully managed message queuing service from Azure.
 Useful if you plan to deploy ThingsBoard on Azure.